MicrosoftDocs/Viva/Viva/insights/org-team-insights/copilot-dashboard-advanced-features.md

 The organizational attributes described above are generated from either Microsoft Entra ID or the attributes uploaded by your Viva Insights admin.
 If the attributes are generated from Microsoft Entra ID, only “Organization” attribute will be populated.
 If you want to use other attributes like Job function, the Viva Insights admin needs to upload this data through HR upload.

 The default attributes available in the dashboard are Organization and Job function.
-If you need to perform an analysis using different attributes uploaded by your amin, you can [set up a custom person query](../advanced/analyst/person-query.md).
+If you need to perform an analysis using different attributes uploaded by your admin, you can [set up a custom person query](../advanced/analyst/person-query.md).

 ### Impact